hasibhassan/fllowr/README.md

 # fllowr (Twitter Clone)

-## Technologies Used
+## Architecture

-- Next.js
-- GraphQL
-- AWS Lambda
-- Amazon DynamoDB
+- Amazon EventBridge as the main event bus
-- more
+- AWS Step Functions Express Workflows as the target for the events that are routed by EventBridge based on the rules